-The SWQB deploys sondes or data loggers in streams and rivers to record DO, pH, specific conductance, temperature, and turbidity values over a specific period of time.
+The SWQB deploys sondes in streams and rivers to record DO, pH, specific conductance, temperature, and turbidity values over a specific period of time.
 Sondes are deployed and the data reviewed following the guidelines specified in the SWQB's SOPs.
-For SWQB collected data, additional information regarding the preferred timing of sonde deployment is typically provided in applicable Field Sampling Plans or Water Quality Survey Reports (available at: https://www.env.nm.gov/surface-waterquality/water-quality-monitoring/).
-The preferred sonde deployment period is within the site class growing season (Table 2).
+The preferred sonde deployment period is within the site class growing season to capture concurrent dissolved oxygen and pH data (Table 2) and outside of spring runoff (March-June, depending on site elevation).